IBM/nodejs-itoolkit/docs/migratation-guide-v1.0.rst

    callbacks <https://nodejs.org/api/errors.html#errors_error_first_callbacks>`__.
    ``Connection`` still has a compatability option ``returnError`` to behave like ``iConn.run()`` and return the xml output as the first parameter of the run callback.
+See the :ref:`iconn-to-connection-run` section.

 Support DS types within addReturn